Wolfgang Leonhard: Early life

 Wolfgang (originally Vladimir) Leonhard was born in Vienna as the son of writers Susanne Köhler and Rudolf Leonhard.
 His mother was an active Communist and had been a close friend of Rosa Luxemburg and Karl Liebknecht, the German Communist leaders.
 At the time of Wolfgang's birth, however, his parents were already divorced, and his mother had married the Soviet ambassador to Austria, Mieczysław Broński, under Soviet law.
 Susanne Leonhard worked as head of the press department of the embassy.

 From 1931, Susanne Leonhard and her son lived in the "Artists' Colony" in Wilmersdorf, Berlin, the home of many left-wing intellectuals.
 Wolfgang attended Karl Marx Grammar School and joined the youth organization of the Communist Party of Germany, the "Young Pioneers".
 As things grew more dangerous in Berlin, he was sent to Landschulheim Herrlingen, a private boarding school, in 1932.

 After Adolf Hitler was appointed Chancellor of Germany in 1933, Susanne Leonhard sent her son to a boarding school in Sweden.
-She visited him there in 1935, but during her visit, her antifascist group in Germany was exposed and she could not go back to Germany.
-She was not allowed to stay in Sweden either, so she made her 13-year-old son choose between exile in England and exile in the Soviet Union.
+She visited him there in 1935, but during her visit, her leftist group in Germany was exposed and she could not go back to Germany.
+She was not allowed to stay in Sweden either, so she had her 13-year-old son choose between exile in England and exile in the Soviet Union.
 He chose the Soviet Union.